 Click underneath the "SU" key which will set the start positions from the jack strip plugs (currently all ones).
 Finally, click underneath the "M" key, top row right, on the master control panel to start the run.
 You should be able to see the counters on the display panel for counter 1 changing and the positions of the wheels being incremented as Colossus checks through all settings for K1 and K2.
 The printer should begin typing the headings K1 K2 count then will print out any results above our set total.

-If you want things to run a little faster - try pressing down the yellow SPEED button above the printer!
+If you want things to run a little faster - try clicking on the clock on the wall!
 This is a quick cheat to get Colossus to run faster than the 5,000 characters of the original and rebuild.
 Alternatively, if you want a challenge, try setting Colossus to run with it's remembering circuits which were put in on the Mk 2.
 This makes it the equivilent of running at 25,000 characters per seconds.
 (The basic run-through instructions on the main website has details.)

 top count at K1=31, K2=5 = 3109